 The Bolt EV isn’t necessarily a traditional sedan — it does have a hatchback after all — but it has four doors and can do things that would shock most drivers of “eco-friendly” cars.
 It handles well, is surprisingly fun to drive, and gets more than enough mileage to ease any “range anxiety” you might have about leaving home in an electric vehicle.
 Sure, there are other electric cars on the market, but they’re either nowhere near as engaging (see: Nissan Leaf), can’t go nearly as far without also using gasoline (BMW i3), or can’t be had without waiting for at least a year before you take delivery (Tesla Model 3).
 In a very real sense, this is the first electric vehicle aimed at the mass market that’s truly ready for prime time.

-For the Dad Who Loves To Drive but Needs a “Responsible Car:” Honda Accord (with a manual transmission)
+Family Sedan For Dads Who Love To Drive but Need a “Responsible Car:” Honda Accord (with a manual transmission)

 Let’s face it, the words “responsible” and “fun” are generally on opposite ends of the spectrum when it comes to cars.
 If you love to drive, it can be legitimately depressing to look at all of the choices on the market that tick the safety and financial boxes demanded of a growing family.
 Make no mistake — Accord isn’t as dynamically rewarding as a BMW 3-Series, and no one’s going to take a second glance as you pull up to the carpool lane.
 However, you can get it with a manual transmission and take back some of the control and driving enjoyment that is otherwise all-too-often lacking in the mid-size sedan segment, especially at the mid-$20,000 range.

-For the Dad Who Secretly Wishes He’s a Rally Driver: Subaru WRX STI
+Family Sedan For Dads Who Secretly Wish They Were Rally Drivers: Subaru WRX STI

 If you grew up watching the world’s best drivers prove their mettle on narrow dirt roads at breakneck speed, chances are Subaru’s WRX STI needs no introduction.
 If you even occasionally see a gravel side-road and wonder, “what if,” it can be an appealing option.
 When driving it, you realize it can take just about anything you throw at it — whether that’s backroad shenanigans or Tuesday night dance lessons.
 There’s really very little that Subaru’s little sedan can’t do, which makes it a pretty good deal at that price.

-For the Dad with a Big Family: Tesla Model S
+Family Sedan For Dads with Big Families: Tesla Model S

 Tesla’s Model S benefits from a lot of hype that tends to exaggerate the car’s quality.
 Fit and finish is a consistent thorn in Tesla’s all-too-inconsistent panel gaps.
 Its long-term reliability remains a considerable question mark, even according to Consumer Reports.
 Tesla’s flagship sedan is righteously quick in a straight line, though, especially if you upgrade to the P100D.
 None of that is why it’s on this list.
 The back seat area can fit three child seats, and if that’s not enough to hold your brood, the rear hatch area (yes, this technically isn’t a “sedan”, but we’re counting it anyway), can house an additional two rear-facing seats for children.
 That’s something you simply won’t find in other vehicles these days.

-For the Dad With Just One Kid: BMW M3
+Family Sedan For Dads With Just One Kid: BMW M3

 The M3 is one of those cars that needs no introduction.
 It has been the benchmark for combining luxury and performance for decades, and for much of that time it has been available as a bonafide four-door sedan.
 These days, it’s only available with four doors (the two-door version is now officially the M4).
 It’s also a 425-hp rocket ship that can hit 60 mph in 4.3 seconds and, in the hands of a skilled driver, obliterate nearly anything else under $100,000 when you take it to a race track.
 And if you have an M3, that’s exactly where you should take it… and why it’s perfect for the dad with just one kid — removing baby seats trackside is a major pain.

-For Dad Experiencing a Mid-Life Crisis: Dodge Charger Hellcat
+Family Sedan For Dads Experiencing a Mid-Life Crisis: Dodge Charger Hellcat

 When it debuted the 707-hp Hellcat twins last year, Dodge sent a message to the rest of the automotive world: if you want a serene, comfortable, refined driving experience, look somewhere else.
 Hellcat is a rare example of engineers and marketers seeing eye-to-eye on a product.
 Both saw that the Charger, while a perfectly fine family sedan, wasn’t going to win over the masses on price or tech features alone.
 Instead, they offered a then-unbeatable drag racing special that is the modern embodiment of the venerable muscle cars your parents grew up with.